MorphStore/VLDB-2020/README.md

 You can omit numactl at the risk of compromising the measurements.
 Of course, you do not need numactl at all if you have a single-socket system.

+The entire evaluation takes approximately 5 days on our system.
+This is mostly due to the greedy search for the actual best/worst format combinations, which we use as baselines.
+Everything but this greedy search takes about 18 hours.

 ## Micro Benchmarks

 You can re-run the experiments in Section 5.1 by `numactl -m 0 -N 0 -- ./vldb_microbenchmarks.sh`.